Connect with others who understand.

 Qualifying for Disability With Diabetes

-To determine whether someone is disabled enough to be eligible for benefits, the Social Security Administration will evaluate several factors.
+To determine whether someone is eligible for benefits, the Social Security Administration will evaluate several factors.

-The following qualifying criteria will be examined when you apply for SSDI:
+The following qualifying criteria will be examined when you apply for SSDI benefits:

-• You must be unable to engage in “substantial gainful activity.”
-For 2023, you are considered capable of substantial gainful activity if you earn an average of at least $1,470 per month (or $2,460 or more if you’re blind).
-If you earn more, however, you may be eligible for reduced benefits.
+• You must be unable to engage in substantial gainful activity.
+For 2026, if you earn more than $1,690 per month (or $2,830 per month if you’re blind), you may not be eligible for SSDI.
+These numbers change annually.

-• You must be incapable of performing basic tasks required for most jobs, including standing for extended periods, walking, lifting, sitting, and remembering.
-You must not have been able to perform these tasks for at least 12 months.
+• You must be incapable of performing basic tasks required for most jobs, and you must not have been able to perform these tasks for at least 12 months.

 • You must be unable to do any work you did previously.
 (If you’re applying for SSI benefits, it’s not necessary to have a work history.)